Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/LAB5: Creating a Virtual Private Cloud /README.md

 The CIDR block of  10.0.2.0/23  includes all IP addresses that start with 10.0.2.x and 10.0.3.x.
 This is twice as large as the public subnet because most resources should be kept private unless they specifically must be accessible from the internet.

 Your VPC now has two subnets.
 However, the public subnet is totally isolated and cannot communicate with resources outside the VPC.
 Next, you configure the public subnet to connect to the internet via an internet gateway.

+####    Task 3: Creating an internet gateway